 Is it important that my photographer and videographer have worked together before?

 No, it is not really necessary when you hire professionals.
 With that said, it is desirable that you connect your proposal photographer and videographer as early in the process as possible.
 They can then coordinate amongst themselves so you are assured of a smooth, discrete and amazing experience.

 Do I need more than one videographer to capture my proposal?

 Typically, two cinematographers will add additional angles, focal lengths (wide and zoom), and creative interpretations of your proposal.
 The result should be reflected in a stronger overall film.

 On the other hand, more videographers typically imply additional costs and sometimes an increased potential to intrude or possibly even give away the surprise element.

 Can you recommend any amazing proposal videographers?

 Of course.
-While this list is by now way exhaustive and constantly updated, here are a few recommendations we have personally vetted.
+While this list is by no way exhaustive and constantly updated, here are a few recommendations we have personally vetted.
 They are exceptionally talented, passionate, caring, and experienced … and will do an amazing job for you.